DavideGalilei/articles/001-prevent-race-conditions/README.md

 # Think you're safe from Race Conditions?
 Think again

 This article aims to correct a subtle but dangerous bad practice that is often overlooked.
 I will demonstrate practical examples using **Python**, **FastAPI** and **PostgreSQL**, and I will provide various solutions for the problem, each with its own trade-offs.
-I will role-play as a junior freelance developer, making easier to understand the chain of thought.
+I will role-play as a junior freelance developer, making it easier to understand the chain of thought.

 The following code is **unsafe**: can you spot why?
 ```python